 Reading books and watching tutorials is good for nothing if you are not practicing.
 If you want to become proficient in UI/UX, you must design digital products and start collecting a solid work profile.

-Designer: 8 Places To Build and Showcase Your Portfolio
+8 Places to Showcase Portfolio For Designers

 You can download free UI kits to help you get started.
 A UI kit is a set of pre-designed components that contain essential visual elements for any UI design.
 It provides all details about fonts, icons, menus, buttons, etc.